Spring Creek Sun Newspaper

 A New York City native with roots in Bed-Stuy and Wakefield, nowadays JaJuan can be found around the Starrett City community, finding exciting stories to share in the neighborhood and beyond.

-Trusted Voice of the Spring Creek Towers Community
+Spring Creek Towers Community

 Spring Creek Towers (SCT), formerly known as Starrett City, opened to it first residents in 1974 with the vision of creating a “City within a City.”
 Now, the 46-building residential complex nestled between a national state park, the Belt Parkway and East New York has blossomed into a vibrant community filled with diverse residents.
 On June 13, 1974, the very first issue of the Spring Creek Sun was published, and since then has served as a platform to uplift the community’s voice.